-Rum-Buttered Nutmeg Logs are a luxurious, shortbread cookie covered in rum-buttered frosting and a dusting of nutmeg.
+Our Rum-Buttered Nutmeg Logs are a luxurious, shortbread cookie covered in rum-buttered frosting and a dusting of nutmeg!
+The perfect holiday treat for this time of year!

-Rum-Buttered Nutmeg Logs aka “Nutmeg Logs” are a staple in our house during the holidays.
+Rum-Buttered Nutmeg Logs aka “Nutmeg Logs” are a staple in our house during the holiday season.
 I don’t remember ever not having them.
 They are officially my favorite Christmas cookie, next to Ritz Cookies (they are a very close second).
-No, these are Christmas perfection.
+Now, these are Christmas perfection.
 And you need to have them on your table.

 It is a perfect combination of a light and butter shortbread cookie that almost melts in your mouth with the butter-rum frosting with fresh ground nutmeg sprinkled on the top.
 It is reminiscent of taking a sip of eggnog, for whatever reason – maybe it’s the nutmeg on top.
-I don’t know and I don’t care.
 They are just simple perfection.
 And so unique – you most likely won’t run into other Christmas cookies quite like this, which is what I also love about them.

 What You Will Need